cavaunpeu/willwolf.io-source/content/life/my-readme.md

 # How to learn from me

 If you value what I have to say, let me know.
-Ask me for more.
-I love to teach what I've learned from others.
-If you're open to it, I'll keep it coming as well.
+Ask for more.
+I love to share what I've learned from others.
+If you're open to learn, I'm genuinely excited to teach.

 [^1]: .